 All told, it was fifteen days before the Genesis Senior Living staff notified the resident’s physician.

-If you have a loved one in an Illinois nursing home, and you feel they have been the victims of nursing home neglect, contact the Law Offices of Barry G. Doyle.
+If you have a loved one in an Illinois nursing home, and you feel they have been the victims of nursing home neglect, contact our Chicago nursing home lawyers.
 You can speak to me or one of my fellow Chicago nursing home lawyers for no fee and no obligation.